voc/voc-player/README.md

 # voc-player
-C3VOC HTML5-Webplayer based on clappr.
+C3VOC HTML5-Webplayer based on [clappr](https://github.com/clappr/clappr).
 Can be used to embed C3VOC streams into your own webpages.

 ## Usage
+You can embed the player using a variety of methods.
+We support the following configurations:
+  - iFrame: Easiest but also least configurable option
+  - Static Javascript: Allows you to pass custom parameters to the Clappr player
+  - CommonJS: Allows you to bundle the player as a library with your own web application

+Continue reading for detailed descriptions of each method.

 ### With an IFrame-Embed
 This is the easiest method, but not very flexible and not recommended for more than one embed per page.